lbechberger/LearningPsychologicalSpaces/README.md

 #### 2.1.4 Analyzing the Distribution of Similarity Ratings

-The script `analyze_similarity_distribution.py` can be used to collect some statistics on the distribution of similarity ratings for a given subset of the data (prints out some statistics and creates some plots).
+The script `analyze_similarity_distribution.py` can be used to collect some statistics on the distribution of similarity ratings for a given subset of the data with respect to the "Sim"-"Dis" category distinction.
 It can be executed as follows:
 ```
 python -m code.mds.preprocessing.analyze_similarity_distribution path/to/input_file.pickle
 ```
-The input file is here the `output.pickle` created by the `preprocess_Shapes.py` or the `preprocess_NOUN.py` script.
+The input file is here the `output.pickle` created by the `preprocess_Shapes.py` script.
 The script takes the following optional parameters:

 - `-s` or `--subset`: Specifies which subset of the similarity ratings to use.
 Default is `all` (which means that all similarity ratings from both studies are used).
 Other supported options are `between`, `within`,  and `cats` (see above).
-- `-o` or `--output_path`: The path to the folder where the plots shall be stored.
-Defaults to `.`, i.e., the current working directory.
 - `-m` or `--median`: Use the median instead of the mean for aggregating the similarity ratings across participants.
+- `-l` or `--limit`: Limit the number of similarity ratings to use to ensure that an equal amount of ratings is aggregated for all item pairs.
+- `-v` or `--limit_value`: Used to give an explicit value for the limit to use.
+If not set, the script will use the minimal number of ratings observed for any item pair as limit.

 #### 2.1.5 Creating Average Images